nayakanuj/Smart_Info_Spreading/README.md

 ## TL;DR:

 This paper introduces a novel approach to opinion maximization in social networks by leveraging smart information spreading instead of simply identifying influential nodes.
-Using a dynamic Bayesian network (DBN), the problem is framed as a sequential decision process, where multiple sources inject messages and facilitate information spreading - one strategically and others randomly.
-The study develops centralized and decentralized learning algorithms to approximate solutions and, through simulations, shows that smart spreading significantly outperforms random spreading, even when placed at a disadvantageous position in the network.
+Using a dynamic Bayesian network (DBN), the problem is framed as a sequential decision process, where one source injects information strategically and others randomly.
+The study develops centralized and decentralized versions of Q-learning algorithms to approximate solutions and, through simulations, shows that smart spreading significantly outperforms random spreading, even when placed at a disadvantageous position in the network.

 ## Installation